U.S. Agency for International Development (USAID)

-Trigon was recently awarded an Indefinite Delivery, Indefinite Quantity Contract for Global Architect-Engineer (A-E) services with USAID.
-This five-year, multiple-award contract has a maximum value of $600 million.
-It is administered by USAID, a U.S. foreign assistance program providing economic and humanitarian assistance in more than 80 countries worldwide.
+Trigon was awarded an Indefinite Delivery, Indefinite Quantity Contract for Global Architect-Engineer (A-E) services with USAID.
+This five-year, multiple-award contract had a maximum value of $600 million.
+It was administered by USAID, a U.S. foreign assistance program providing economic and humanitarian assistance in more than 80 countries worldwide.

-Trigon will provide A-E services including assessments, design, project management, construction supervision, and a range of related technical services to develop vitally important infrastructure in developing countries.
-Trigon will support USAID in providing these services on both short and long-term assignments for infrastructure projects involving water resources, water supply, wastewater, utilities, environmental, transportation, facilities, and others.
+Trigon provided A-E services including assessments, design, project management, construction supervision, and a range of related technical services to develop vitally important infrastructure in developing countries.
+Trigon supported USAID in providing these services on both short and long-term assignments for infrastructure projects involving water resources, water supply, wastewater, utilities, environmental, transportation, facilities, and others.

-In addition to being a Small Business IDIQ holder, Trigon is also on the CH2M team for the global A-E IDIQ.
+In addition to being a Small Business IDIQ holder, Trigon was also on the CH2M team for the global A-E IDIQ.

-USAID may procure services through this IDIQ without any special justification, for projects of any size.
+USAID procured services through this IDIQ without any special justification, for projects of any size.
 Directly placing Task Orders to a small business such as Trigon has many advantages for Contract Officers and for Contract Officer Technical Representatives, including:

-- Because the IDIQ has already been awarded, vetting and due diligence on the contractors has been performed, and fair and competitive prices are also assured.
+- Because the IDIQ was already awarded, vetting and due diligence on the contractors has been performed, and fair and competitive prices are also assured.

-- In addition, because the IDIQ contract already is in place and no further competitive procurement process is needed for direct placement of a Task Order, the process of initiating a project can happen quickly and more cost-effectively for USAID and its missions, without any excessive demands on Contract Officer resources.
+- In addition, because the IDIQ contract was already in place and no further competitive procurement process is needed for direct placement of a Task Order, the process of initiating a project could happen quickly and more cost-effectively for USAID and its missions, without any excessive demands on Contract Officer resources.